KorucuTech/etc/ERPNEXT-Install/install-erpnext-aws.md

 #### Install frappe bench
 sudo pip install frappe-bench

-#### You can change the verison that is available to you at the time of install this will create a bench instance in frappe-bench folder
+#### You can change the verison that is available to you at the time of install this will create a bench instance in frappe-bench folder in your home folder
 bench init frappe-bench --frappe-branch v13.29.1
 cd frappe-bench
 bench get-app erpnext --branch v13.29.1